 - In 2003 the last copy of the paper version of Amitopia was manufactured and everything went on-line

-- Since 2006, Amitopia TV started up and gave the Internet world the first Amiga channel on-line on YouTube and Vimeo
+- In 2006, Amitopia TV started up and gave the world the very first Amiga channel on-line on YouTube and Vimeo

-Now on the 17th of October 2016, Amitopia is finally on its own website with the aim of giving you Amiga content both on-line and thru streaming content.
+Since the 17th of October 2016, Amitopia is finally on its own website with the aim of giving you Amiga content both online and thru streaming content.
+The goal of the magazine is to get the world to know about Amiga.

 Amitopia Pageviews Per Country